-Ten tips to help you quit smoking
+Ten tips to quit smoking

 Quitting smoking is hard, despite the well-known health risks involved, this knowledge is not usually enough to stop a smoker from lighting up another cigarette.

 The path to becoming a non-smoker is different for each individual and can be difficult, requiring perseverance, commitment and an abundance of will power.
 However, thousands of people successfully quit smoking every day.
-Why not try out our smoking cessation tips and make today the day you break the habit and quit?

-Often our personal motivations in deciding to quit cigarettes will be the single most important factor in not having another cigarette and becoming a non smoker.
+Often our personal motivations in deciding to quit cigarettes will be the single most important factor in not having another cigarette and becoming a non-smoker.

 Everyone will have their own reasons for wanting to quit, it could be guilt at the thought of not being around for your family or simply wanting to look and feel younger.